Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 \sm

 We also investigate the three-point Fay identities in the limit of two coincident points and encounter modular tensors that solely depend on the moduli of $\Sigma$ and generalize (almost) holomorphic Eisenstein series to higher genus.
-As a simple subclass of two-point Fay identities, we recover the so-called \textit{interchange lemmas} of \cite{DHoker:2020tcq, DHoker:2020uid, DHS:2023} relating integration kernels and Abelian differentials.
+As a simple subclass of two-point Fay identities, we recover the so-called \textit{interchange identities} which were presented in \cite{DHoker:2020tcq, DHoker:2020uid, DHS:2023} relating integration kernels and Abelian differentials.
 The web of relations that is found to descend from the Fay identities in this work paves the way for deriving functional identities among higher-genus polylogarithms and proving their closure under taking primitives.
-In sections \ref{sec:clo} and \ref{sec:7.9}, we illustrate the role played by the interchange lemmas and the Fay identities in the concrete construction of primitives involving different flavors of higher-genus polylogarithms.
+In sections \ref{sec:clo} and \ref{sec:7.9}, we illustrate the role played by the interchange and Fay identities in the concrete construction of primitives involving different types of higher-genus polylogarithms.

 \sm

 At genus one, our understanding of elliptic polylogarithms and their special values benefitted from the interplay between two types of Kronecker-Eisenstein integration kernels: single-valued but non-meromorphic $f^{(r)}$ and meromorphic but multi-valued $g^{(r)}$ with $r \geq 0$.\footnote{While the single-valued $f^{(r)}$ entered the Brown-Levin formulation of elliptic polylogarithms \cite{BrownLevin} as well as their string-theory applications in \cite{Broedel:2014vla, Broedel:2017jdo}, the alternative formulation of elliptic polylogarithms \cite{Broedel:2017kkb} in terms of the meromorphic $g^{(r)}$ is predominantly used in Feynman-integral applications \cite{Bourjaily:2022bwx}.} Numerous main results of this paper are derived and proven through the properties of single-valued but non-meromorphic modular tensors $f^{I_1 \cdots I_r}{}_J(x,y)$ which generalize the $f^{(r)}(x{-}y)$ to higher genus \cite{DHS:2023}.
 In particular, the ubiquitous integration-by-parts identities in our computations crucially rely on the single-valuedness of the $f$-tensors.
 Meromorphic but multiple-valued higher-genus generalization of the $g^{(r)}(x{-}y)$ kernels, to be denoted by $g^{I_1 \cdots I_r}{}_J(x,y)$,\footnote{We depart from the normalization conventions of the meromorphic integration kernels $\om^{I_1 \cdots I_r}{}_J(x,y)$ introduced in Enriquez's work \cite{Enriquez:2011} by $ g^{I_1 \cdots I_r}{}_J(x,y)= (-2\pi i)^r \om^{I_1 \cdots I_r}{}_J(x,y)$ to attain a smooth genus-one limit $ g^{I_1 \cdots I_r}{}_J(x,y) |_{h=1}= g^{(r)}(x{-}y)$ and simple poles $g^{I}{}_J(x,y) = \delta^I_J/(x{-}y) + {\rm reg}$ with unit residue.} were introduced by Enriquez through their functional properties \cite{Enriquez:2011}.